mmfausnaugh/tica/README.md

 where `<exptime>` corresponds to whatever exposure your FFIs are, `30min` for Sectors 1-26, `10min` for Sectors 37-55.

-You can also pull all of the calibration models at once, if you are at the top level `tica` directory and run
+You can also pull all of the calibration models if you are at the top level `tica` directory and run

 ```
 dvc pull
 ```
-Note that this is 21G of data total, most of which is not usually needed to run the code.
+Note that there are 21G of total data in all of the calibration models, most of which are not needed to run the code, so we do not recommend this option.

 ## Quick Start